RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_posts/2018-09-26-RapidDataViz.md

 NB Please be patient with `ggpairs`, it might need a minute or two to compute your plot, as it is effectively doing tens or even sometimes hundred of plots depending on the number of variables

-Before you tweak your plots, learn how to correctly save them...
+Before you tweak your plots, learn how to properly save them...
 ==============

 First of all, use the proper ggplot function (`ggsave`) to save your plots.
 It